busoc/propsect/README.md

 transferring these archives to SDC.

 prospect delegates most of the work to its [plugins](#Plugins) in order to create the metadata for each data files to be included in the archive.
+Then, each data files are copied by prospect into the archive in their final location.

 Each plugin is written either for a specific (eg: rt, hadock) or a generic (eg: csv, basic, mbox) file format.
 See the section on plugins to have the list of